vs0t/Best-Days-For-Soccer/README.md

 Enter City and State, and click "Get Results"

-From here, it will peform the caluclation.
+From here, it will perform the caluclation.
 If no good times are found, it lets the user know.
-If their is, it will display it initially, also displaying additional buttons to query search results
+If there is, it will display it initially, also displaying additional buttons to query search results

 ## Appendix